Jump on the Shinkansen – the Japanese Bullet Train in a Class of its Own

 You order the JR Pass online and will then receive an Exchange Order delivered to your home address.
 Once in Japan, you will need to bring this voucher to a JR travel centre and get it exchanged for a JR Pass.

 Another (new) option is to buy the Japan Rail Pass electronically (this is slightly more expensive) – you can then take advantage of being able to make train reservations before arriving in Japan (a month before the travel dates.
 This is not possible with the Exchange Order).
-Once in Japan you can get all your reservations printed at the JR Ticket Office.
-In this way you don’t risk that there are no seats available on the train you expect to take (may be relevant if you plan to take popular trains) – and, moreover, it will save you A LOT of time when arriving in Japan (not having to line up to make reservations at the stations).
+Once in Japan, you can get all your reservations printed at the JR Ticket Office.
+In this way, you don’t risk that there are no seats available on the train you expect to take (which may be relevant if you plan to take popular trains) – and it will save you A LOT of time when arriving in Japan (not having to line up to make reservations at the stations).

-Going by the high-speed trains is the fastest way to reach places all over Japan.
+Going by the high-speed train is the fastest way to reach places all over Japan.
 The Shinkansen lines conveniently span the entire country.
-With a maximum speed of 320 km/h (199 mph) you nearly fly through the landscape and arrive at your destination sooner than you can imagine!
+With a maximum speed of 320 km/h (199 mph), you nearly fly through the landscape and arrive at your destination sooner than you can imagine!
 Moreover, even faster trains are planned in the near future.

 The website Japan Route Planner is very helpful when you plan your train journey as you can search for all Shinkansen as well as other train connections.